 - EEOC statement—in some jurisdictions this is a must, so make sure you have one.
 In general, there are many examples you can copy.
 I’m a fan of writing one for your own company, and how diversity and inclusion is part and parcel of the company.

 The tone of voice is also something that marketing can help you with.
 But, in essence, if your company's tone of voice is informal, and all of a sudden your job descriptions are formal and read like a Royal Gala invitation, then you have not created a coherent journey for the candidate.

-You VS passive voice.
+You vs passive voice.
 I am a big fan of using "You" in job descriptions.
-I think it creates a closeness with the candidate and helps towards visualising and humanising the experience.
+I think it creates a closeness with the candidate and helps visualise and humanise the experience.
 This is in contrast to "the ideal candidate for this position shall have...".